MMquant/bfx-cpp-api/README.md

 ### Notice

-***Master*** branch contains new refactored version of the client.
+***Master*** branch contains new version of the client.
 For old version checkout ***legacy*** branch.

 ### Synopsis

 This header-only library contains class for interfacing Bitfinex REST API v1.
+Current version supports response JSON schema validation.

 ### Installation

-Just copy content of `include/` directory into your project's `include/` directory and add `#include "bfx-api-cpp/BitfinexAPI.hpp"` in your `.cpp` file.
+1. Copy content of `include/` directory into your project's `include/` directory and add `#include "bfx-api-cpp/BitfinexAPI.hpp"` in your `.cpp` file.

+2. Copy `doc/` directory with configuration files into your project.

 ### Usage